v-rgrace/Viva/Viva/glint/reports/response-rate-report.md

 The Microsoft Viva Glint Response Rate report provides a deep dive into survey response rate trends and comparisons across hierarchies and key demographics.
 The report is available to anyone with Program Access and is viewable by admins after the survey launches.
 The Response Rate report is accessible through the Reports tab on the Viva Glint dashboard.

   > [!NOTE]
-  > Viva Glint’s global industry average response rate is 75% and was last updated June 2022.
+  > Viva Glint's global industry average response rate is 75% and was last updated June 2022.

 ## Customize your report settings